cacttus/BR2/project/tasks.md

 	- [ ] Attach Scene to GraphicsWindow.

 - [ ] **CRITICAL** Squashed viewport Bug
-	- [ ] Implement the updated viewport class from the engine.
+	- [x] Implement the updated viewport class from the engine.
-		- [ ] Make sure it has width/height defined.
+		- [x] Make sure it has width/height defined.
-	- [ ] Update everywhere where viewport is referenced.
+	- [x] Update everywhere where viewport is referenced.
+	- [ ] Fixed render squishing by boxing the render viewport in windowed mode.
+	- [ ] In fullscreen mode, force the w/h to be the screen.
-	- [ ] Fixed the squashed UI problems.
+	- [ ] Fixed the squashed UI image problems.
 		- [ ] Fix SQUASHED text rendering.
 Text must be rendered at the same w/h ratio no matter window size.

 ## Bottle World
 - [ ] CSharp inline *minimal* scripts.
 	* This should fix the camera, so we can easily add the bottle topologizer.
-	- [ ] Update FlyCameraControls (flycam) from previous release and use CSharpScript to control it.
+	- [x] Update FlyCameraControls (flycam) from previous release and use CSharpScript to control it.
 	- [ ] Update FlyingCameraControls so that it runs as a script.
 		- [ ] Make Cameras work with the Scene() and get their update() methods called
 		- [ ] This would make the flying controls run as a script IN the node as a component instead of AROUND